Updated on 2025/07/25

 researchmap

 • Unabsorbed Fecal Fat Content Correlates with a Reduction of Immunoglobulin a Coating of Gut Bacteria in High-Lard Diet-Fed Mice.
-International journal
+Reviewed International journal

 Emiko Katsumata, Takeshi Tsuruta, Kei Sonoyama, Takashi Yoshida, Mio Sasaki, Mao Teraoka, Tianyang Wang, Naoki Nishino